Fire Alarm Construction Standards

-All new systems must be UL Listed as part of the Johnson Controls (JCi) Simplex 4120 Network System.
+All new systems must be Underwriter's Laboratory (UL) Listed as part of the Johnson Controls (JCi) Simplex 4120 Network System.

 Design a complete system, including controls, stations, speakers, heat detectors, smoke detectors, flow switches, door releases, and any other devices that are electrically a part of the system.
-All components of the system shall be of an approved type and shall be installed in accordance with the provisions of the latest revisions of the Ohio Basic Building code and all Referenced Standards (NFPA 72, NFPA 101) accepted by the OBBC listed in Appendix A and ADA (American Disability Act).
-Each piece of equipment shall be approved and carry an Underwriter's Laboratory label.
-Each control panel shall point alarm and trouble location provided at both the building control panel and the University Central Station.
+All components of the system shall be of an approved type and shall be installed in accordance with the provisions of the latest revisions of the Ohio Basic Building Code (OBBC) and all Referenced Standards (NFPA 72) accepted by the OBBC listed in 4101:1-35-01 Referenced Standards and the American Disability Act (ADA).
+Each piece of equipment shall be approved and carry an UL label.
+Each control panel shall provide alarm and trouble locations at both the building control panel and the Public Safety Emergency Communication Center.
 The system in use at the University of Cincinnati is a JCi Simplex 4120 Network system.

 Renovation of Occupied Buildings

-ACCEPTANCE BY THE UNIVERSITY: Specify that the system shall be demonstrated in the presence of the University Architect Project Manager in conjunction with the Department of Public Safety (Protection Systems and Fire Prevention), State of Ohio fire/building representative(s), and appropriate municipal fire/building representative(s).
+ACCEPTANCE BY THE UNIVERSITY: The system shall be demonstrated in the presence of the University’s Project/Construction Manager in conjunction with the Department of Public Safety (Fire Prevention and Protection Systems), State of Ohio fire/building representative(s), and appropriate municipal fire/building representative(s).
 The system will not be accepted until all components are determined to be operating properly with the University of Cincinnati's campus wide fire alarm monitoring system.
-The system shall report alarm and trouble signals by point.
+The system shall report alarm, supervisory and trouble signals by point.
 All functions shall remain in service once the system has been accepted by the UC Fire Prevention Office and/or the Ohio State Fire Marshal’s Office.

 Pull Stations shall be surface mounted or semi-flush mounted as conditions dictate.
 Pull stations shall be red in color and shall be push-pull double action, and individually addressable.

-Pull stations in locations exposed to weather or high levels of moisture under normal conditions shall be protected with an appropriate weather cover, UL listed for the purpose.
-Pull stations located in parking structures specifically are included.
-Type, STI Weather Stopper II, or equivalent.
+Pull stations in locations exposed to weather or high levels of moisture under normal conditions, specifically parking structures, shall be protected with an appropriate weather cover that’s UL listed for the purpose.

-Pull stations in Residence Life housing, or otherwise in high risk locations for false alarms shall be protected with an appropriate false alarm deterrence cover, UL listed for the purpose
+Pull stations in residence halls, or other high risk locations for false alarms shall be protected with an appropriate false alarm deterrence cover, that’s UL listed for the purpose.

 Alarm Indicating Devices shall be speakers and strobes.
 Speakers shall be located so that their operation will be heard clearly in all areas regardless of the ambient noise level.
 Speakers shall provide a minimum sound pressure of 15 dBA above the average ambient sound level in every occupied space in the building.
-Particular attention shall be paid to areas that are subject to high ambient sound levels as a normal part of their operation (arenas, auditoriums, recreational areas, server rooms, etc.) and the system designed to provide adequate warning under all normal operating conditions.
-Typical ambient sound levels are 55db for Business Occupancies, 85dBA for mechanical rooms, and 55dBA for places of Assembly.
-The minimum sound pressure shall be seventy (70) dBA in buildings of Use Group R and I- 1, ninety (90) dBA in mechanical equipment rooms, and sixty (60) in all other use groups.
+Particular attention shall be paid to areas that are subject to high ambient sound levels as a normal part of their operation (arenas, auditoriums, recreational areas, server rooms, etc.).
+The system shall be designed to provide adequate warning under all normal operating conditions.
+Typical ambient sound levels are 55 dBA for business occupancies, 85dBA for mechanical rooms, and 55 dBA for places of assembly.
+The minimum sound pressure shall be 70 dBA in buildings of Use Group R and I-1, 90 dBA in mechanical equipment rooms, and 60dBA in all other use groups.
 The maximum dBA shall be not more than 115 dBA (OSHA Regulation) for audible alarm indicating devices.
 This shall be tested and verified by the contractor after installation.

 The standard audible shall be a 4" speaker, adjustable from 1/4 Watt to 2 Watts that can be installed by itself or in conjunction with a visual strobe.
-It shall typically be wall mounted unless coordinated with UC Construction Management and UC Fire Safety for project conditions.
+It shall typically be wall mounted unless coordinated with University’s Project/Construction Management and the Department of Public Safety (Fire Prevention Supervisor and Protection Systems Manager) for project conditions.

-The high output audible shall be a 4" speaker, adjustable from 2 Watts to 15 Watts that can be installed by itself or in conjunction with a visual strobe.
+The high output audible shall be a speaker, adjustable from 2 Watts to 15 Watts and that can be installed by itself or in conjunction with a visual strobe.

 Speaker/strobe units designed for exterior use shall be located outside each main entrance to the building, or other entrance that may serve as a congregation area for persons evacuating the building during an emergency.
 Outside speakers shall be on a separate circuit.
 If the building interconnects with other buildings, strobe devices with signage stating, “DO NOT ENTER insert building name WHEN FLASHING” shall be placed outside each connecting door to prevent inadvertent entry into the building during an emergency.
 The speaker in the immediate proximity to the fire alarm control unit and microphone shall be silenced or on a circuit by itself when the panel microphone is activated.

 The system shall be capable of voice communication via site microphone from the main fire alarm panel, and from the annunciator panel (if used).
-The system shall be capable of voice communication from the University Central Station utilizing the existing Campus Emergency Warning System.
+The system shall be capable of voice communication from the Public Safety Emergency Communication Center utilizing the existing Campus Emergency Warning System.
 This capability is only possible with the JCi Simplex control.

-Visual indicating devices shall be provided to meet current NFPA and ADA standards.
-The system shall be designed to allow for expansion of additional audio/visual indicating devices and circuits in public areas without a major upgrading of the electrical or wiring components in order to comply with changing ADA requirements.
+Visual indicating devices shall be provided to meet current National Fire Protection Association (NFPA) and ADA standards.
+The system shall be designed to allow for expansion of additional audio/visual indicating devices and circuits in public areas without a major upgrade of the electrical or wiring components in order to comply with changing ADA requirements.
 At a minimum, a separate audio and visual circuit shall be run for each floor.
-Visual strobes shall be coordinated for handicap residential occupancy to ensure that they are tied into room smoke detectors.
+Visual strobes shall be coordinated for disabled residential occupancy, to ensure that they are tied into room smoke detectors.

 The standard visual signal shall be a Xenon strobe.